Doctor insights on:

 Azotemia: Your daughter needs to be evaluated by both pediatric urologist & pediatric nephrologist.
 Repeat my previous advice that you need to take her a center which can provide these services and believe that would by ucla or la children's hospital or uc irvine medical center.
 They should be able to make a diagnosis and optimally advise regarding treatment.
 My sympathies this is a serious problem. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

 - Slightly elevated calcium levels

 - Slightly elevated protein in blood

-- Slightly elevated white blood cell count
+- Slightly elevated protein in blood test

-- Slightly elevated globulin
+- Slightly elevated white blood count

-- Slightly elevated platelets
+- Slightly elevated white blood cells

 - Slightly elevated red blood cells